If your question isn't answered below, please contact us at email@example.com.

 Do you have any travel abroad or overseas volunteer programs?

-No, UNICEF does not deploy volunteers to the field, but rather we utilize the United Nations Volunteer Program.
-More information can be found at unv.org.
+UNICEF does not deploy volunteers to overseas, but rather we utilize the United Nations Volunteer Program.
+More information can be found at www.unv.org.
 Other organizations that offer overseas volunteer programs may include Habitat for Humanity, Care USA, and United Planet.
+Please feel free to reach out with any questions.
+Thank you for your commitment to the world’s children.

 How do I apply for a job with the U.S. Fund for UNICEF or UNICEF?
 What are the requirements for a position with both organizations?

 As a fundraising organization serving UNICEF, positions at the U.S. Fund for UNICEF are typically in the marketing and fundraising areas and are based here in the United States.
-Job opportunities and requirements can be found online here.
+Job opportunities and requirements may be viewed at our website at www.unicefusa.org/jobs.
+To find a list of current employment opportunities and requirements for employment with UNICEF globally, please see UNICEF's website.
+Please follow the formal procedures established by UNICEF and the UN.

 What are the guidelines for fundraisers?
 Can I create my own fundraiser?
 After my event, where should I send in my donation and will I receive an acknowledgement?